braendma/FinSight-AI/README.md

 ## Overview

 FinAIc is a side project born out of curiosity for markets, data, and machine learning.
-It blends AI-powered sentiment analysis, basic fundamental scoring, and analyst rating trends to spit out rough buy/hold/sell signals — not gospel, just fun.
+It blends AI-powered sentiment analysis, basic fundamental scoring, and analyst rating trends to spit out rough buy/hold/sell signals.
 It pulls in real-time news, key financial ratios, and aggregated Wall Street opinions to surface patterns and spark ideas.
 Whether you're a trader, a quant, or just someone who enjoys tinkering with financial data, this toolkit is meant to be explored, not blindly followed.

 ⚠️ Disclaimer: This is not financial advice.
 It’s a hobby project.
 If the code says “Buy,” don’t take it personally — or literally.